-Protobi has a few features to simplify the process of coding text verbatims, the Recode dialog and Recode (advanced).
+Protobi has two features that make coding text open-ends easier, the Recode dialog and Recode (advanced).

-The Recode page is particularly helpful for coding open-ends with many responses.
+The advanced recode feature is particularly helpful for coding open-ends with many responses.
 At the top of the page the project name and the element key are displayed.

 The main components of the page are: